devplayer0/fyp/report.md

 \ref{fig:stm32f4_discovery} shows the board featuring an STM32F407VG microcontroller and an integrated ST-LINK/V2 debugger [@stm32f4_discovery].
-The ST-LINK is a standard debugging component provided by ST that implements ARM's Serial Wire Debug (SWD) protocol, which requires only 2 pins - SWDIO and SWCLK [@arm_swd].
+The ST-LINK is a standard debugging component provided by ST that implements ARM's Serial Wire Debug (SWD) protocol.
+This requires only 2 pins - SWDIO and SWCLK, providing bidirectional communication and a clock signal respetively [@arm_swd].

 The STM32F407VG provides a wide range of peripherals - the reference manual describing them is over 1700 pages long [@stm32f407].
-Use of peripherals is relatively limited in Introduction to Computing, with only the standard ARM SysTick timer and GPIO's being used.
+Use of peripherals is relatively limited in Introduction to Computing, with only the standard ARM SysTick timer and GPIO's (General Purpose I/O) being used.
+The SysTick timer is a counter that decrements at a configurable real-time interval and can generate interrupts [@armv7m].

 ## Emulators and simulators